xxmmxx/CSMarkDesktop/docs/english/policies/LiveChatSupport_PrivacyPolicy.md

-## CSMarkDesktop Privacy Policy
+## CSMark LiveChat Support Privacy Policy

-Version: v18.10.1
+Version: v18.10.2

-Last Edited: October 16th 2018
+Last Edited: October 22nd 2018

-Effective Date: October 16th 2018
+Effective Date: October 22nd 2018

+## Definitions
+Author and Contributors, LiveChat Agents, Customer Support Agents - "developers", "authors", "contributors, "we", "us", "agents"

+Users, LiveChat Guests, Customers - individually, "you", "guest", "customer"

+LiveChat Support Services - "product", "project", "service"

+Privacy Policy - "privacy", "policy"

+## Introduction

-This privacy policy governs how the Author and Contributors ("developers", "we", "us") of this Software Application collect, use, maintain, and disclose information collected from its users (individually, a "you") of CSMarkDesktop, CSMark Updating Services, the CSMarkLib Library, and any library or framework that CSMark may rely on (collectively "services").
+This policy governs how we use, maintain, and disclose information collected from users of the product.

+This policy affects all users of the product.

 ## Personally Identifiable information

-We do not collect and will never ask you for your date of birth, your device's serial number, your device's IMEI number for 3G/4G/LTE devices, and any passwords relating to any of our services.
+We may collect personally identifiable information such as your name and your email address.

 If we receive any personally identifiable information that we have not asked you for, we will try to delete it from our systems and inform you within a reasonable time frame.

 If we receive information that you are under the age of 13 through information volunteered by you, we will act accordingly in compliance with the law and as outlined in our Compliance section below.

+### Disclosures

+We do not collect and will never ask you for your date of birth, your device's serial number, your device's IMEI number for 3G/4G/LTE devices, and any passwords relating to any of our services.

 ## Non Personally Identifiable Information
 We may collect non-personally identifiable information when users interact with our services.